curiouselectric/SensorInterfaceBoard/README.md

 The two modes work together - you can have the unit sending regular data and also responding to requests.

-It runs on an ATMega328 running at 8MHz with selectable baud serial (up to 57600).
-It comes pre-programmed, but code can be uploaded via the Arduino IDE, using the MiniCore board add-on.
+It runs on an ATMega328 running at 16MHz with selectable baud serial (up to 57600).
+It comes pre-programmed, but new code can be uploaded via the Arduino IDE, with the Uno bootloader.
 See firmware for more details.

 ## RS485 Sensor Types